MohaimenH/hashnode-blog/ckex6pddk0265hds12efa634k.md

 However, I am quite confident that I will manage this balancing act and hopefully be on track to complete the projects I am currently working on, alongside my studies.
 After all, everything in life is a learning experience and I hope to get better than ever at managing my workload & time.

+Thanks to Aziz Acharki for the cover image!